dclive/Gigabyte-B660M-Elite-AX/README.md

 * 2TB NVME [ADATA 8200 Pro]
 * Corsair RM650x
 * PowerMac G5 Case, LaserHive MATX 120 modifications [https://thelaserhive.com/product/g5-matx-120-kit/]. :  Note:  I have no front panel USB3 ports in my case.
 You'll need to handle mapping your own USB3 (internal) ports if this is important to you / if you have a different case.
 Use USBToolbox in Windows for the simplest experience.
 Note that process will have TWO kexts you have to put into your Kexts folder, not one.
-* The integrated Intel wireless module is fully working within MacOS Sonoma.
+* The integrated Intel wireless & bluetooth module is fully working within MacOS Sonoma.

 **Working**